“Our oldest grandchild is Patrick. We like to send a St. Patrick’s Day card to his family every year.”

 “Good question,” I replied.
 “It’s also true of Easter.”

 “Right,” I agreed enthusiastically.
 “You should do a Google search on St. Patrick and learn more about him.”

 Sharing Christ around St. Patrick’s Day

 Take a moment and familiarize yourself with this early missionary.
 I wrote about him in Who Was St. Patrick? on The Sovereign blog.
-(I should have had a business card for my blog, because I don’t know where Ted will find his information about this man of God.)
+Check it out.
+(I wish I had a business card with a link, so I made some cards for you to use.
+See NOTES.)

-Now back to you… prayerfully be prepared to talk about St. Patrick this time each March, leading in to a conversation about Jesus.
-Write a comment here to let us know who you were able to talk to.
+Prayerfully be prepared to talk about St. Patrick this time each March, leading into a conversation about Jesus.
+Write a comment here to let me know who you were able to talk to.

 Also, check out my review of the book, The Celtic Way of Evangelism.
 Christians would benefit by learning effective ways to share our faith from the example of the missionary movement that spread from Ireland.

 Christ with me, Christ before me, Christ behind me,